 "[The Sciences] allow us to write with a piece of chalk on a blackboard the very structure of the universe and the shape of it.
 I mean… what's not to love?" - Dara O'Briain

-Our Student Hub allowed attendees the opportunity to chat with our current students regarding their course experiences and view demonstrations of some of the projects they have been working on.
-There was also time for our guests to meet and engage freely with our academic staff and industry employers.
-They were available to discuss and highlight potential opportunities for employment and placements, and further answer any questions.
+Our Student Hub will afford attendees the opportunity to chat with our current students regarding their course experiences and view demonstrations of some of the projects they have been working on.
+There will also be time for our guests to meet and engage freely with our academic staff and industry employers.
+They will be available to discuss and highlight potential opportunities for employment and placements, and further answer any questions.

 Why Queen's University?

 The UK's ninth oldest university, Queen's is a member of the Russell Group of 24 leading UK research-intensive institutions and is ranked 8th in the UK for its world-class research output (REF 2014).
 It is also in the top one per cent of global universities.

 Belfast is one of Europe’s most friendly and fashionable regional capitals.
 Described by Lonely Planet as a ‘must-see visitor destination’, it was also voted one of the world’s top ten destinations by National Geographic Traveler in 2012.